MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 ---

 ## Job variables
 If you are using YAML, variables can be specified on the job.
-The variables can be passed to task inputs using the macro syntax $(variableName), or accessed within a script using the environment variable.
+The variables can be passed to task inputs using the macro syntax $(variableName), or accessed within a script using the stage variable.

 # [YAML](#tab/yaml)